-Interacting Particle Neural Network (HIPNN) to predict phosphorescence energy, defined as the gap between the lowest energy triplet and singlet states, at computational speeds that reach over one million times faster than the underlying ab-initio method.
+Interacting Particle Neural Network (HIPNN) to predict phosphorescence energy, defined as the gap between the lowest energy triplet and singlet states, at computational speeds that reach over one million times faster than the underlying ab-initio method for single-point calculations.
 Our work improves upon the original version of HIPNN that is based on the extensivity principle, particularly in the case of large aromatic compounds for which their singlet-triplet transition energies do not scale strongly with molecule size.